GSTJ/react-native-magic-modal/README.md

 > Simplify your modal management in React Native with the **React Native Magic Modal** library.
 Effortlessly control modals, streamline complex flows, and create a seamless user experience.

 > [!TIP]
-> v4 just got released with full support for multiple modals!
+> Our new version just got released with full support for multiple modals!
 See the [breaking changes](https://github.com/GSTJ/react-native-magic-modal/releases).

 ## Features